south-lacrosse/www-dev/docs/recovery.md

     Note that you should leave at least 1 non lax theme, just as a backup.

-* Replace `wp-config.php` with the latest version in the `south-lacrosse/wordpress` repository.
+* Replace `wp-config.php` with the latest version in the `south-lacrosse/wordpress-config` repository.
 * From the `www` directory add the media files with `git clone git@github.com:south-lacrosse/media.git`.
 Note that the repository must be cloned over SSH so that the automated backups can push changes to GitHub.
 * Create a new database, and update `wp-config.php` with the credentials.
 * Populate the database with with a backup by following the [Database Recovery above](#database-recovery)
 * Reinstall all WordPress plugins.
-There is a script in <https://github.com/south-lacrosse/www-dev-private/blob/main/load-plugins.sh> to run WP-CLI to download all required plugins which you should run from the `www` directory.
-This is in a Private repository owned by the SEMLA Webmaster, so you will need access.
+There is a `load-plugins.sh` script in our private `www-dev-private` repo to run WP-CLI to download all required plugins which you should run from the `www` directory.
 Alternatively if you know all used plugins then you can `wp install <plugin-names> --activate`.
 * The previous step may have changed the database, so just to be sure you should restore the database again using `bin/restore-db.sh backup.sql.gz`.
 * Make sure all the files have the correct permissions.
 From the WordPress root run `bin/secure.sh` (you may have to set that to executable first)
 * Switch out your old site by replacing the directory. e.g if your site was in `~/public_html/`